actions/importer-labs/azure_devops/readme.md

     -   Select the following scopes:
         -   Agents Pool: `Read`
         -   Build: `Read & Execute`
-        -   Code: `Full, Execute`
+        -   Code: `Read & Write`
         -   Project and Team: `Read, Write, & Manage`
         -   Release: `Read`
         -   Service Connections: `Read`
         -   Variable Groups: `Read`
     -   Click `Create`
     -   Copy the PAT somewhere safe and temporary.
-3. Create a GitHub personal access token.
+4. Create a GitHub personal access token.
     - To do so, navigate to your GitHub `Settings` - click your profile photo and then click `Settings`.
     - Go to `Developer Settings`
-    - Go to `Personal Access Tokens` -> `Legacy tokens`
+    - Go to `Personal Access Tokens` -> `Legacy tokens (if present)`
-    - Click `Generate new token` -> `Legacy tokens`.
+    - Click `Generate new token` -> `Legacy tokens (if present)`.
 If required, provide your password.
     - Select at least these scopes: `read packages` and `workflow`.
 Optionally, provide a text in the **Note** field and change the expiration.
     - Click `Generate token`
     - Copy the PAT somewhere safe and temporary.

+## Codespace secrets
+Please add the following Codespace secrets.

-4. Add GitHub personal access token to the CODESPACES **Secrets** tab.
+- `VALET_GHCR_PASSWORD`: Add `VALET_GHCR_PASSWORD` as the `Name` and the GitHub personal access token created above as the value.
+- `AZURE_DEVOPS_ACCESS_TOKEN`: Add `AZURE_DEVOPS_ACCESS_TOKEN` as the `Name` and the Azure DevOps personal access token created above as the value.
+- `AZURE_DEVOPS_ORGANIZATION`: Add `AZURE_DEVOPS_ORGANIZATION` as the `Name` and the Azure DevOps organization noted above as the value.
+- `AZURE_DEVOPS_PROJECT`: Add `AZURE_DEVOPS_PROJECT` as the `Name` and the Azure DevOps project noted above as the value.

+Steps to create the Codespace secrets.
+Complete for secret noted above:

-    - Navigate to the `Settings` tab in your repo
+- Navigate to the `Settings` tab in this repo
 - Find `Secrets` and click the down arrow
 - Click `Codespaces`
-    - Click `New Codespaces Secret` to create a new secret.
+- Click `New Codespaces Secret` to create a new secret
-    - Name the secret `VALET_PASSWORD`
+- Name the secret as noted above
-    - Paste in the GitHub PAT generated previously
+- Paste in the value noted above
 - Click `Add Secret`

-## Azure DevOps project creation
+## Action secrets
+Please add the following Action secrets.

-1. Add your Azure DevOps personal access token to the Actions **Secrets** tab.
+- `AZURE_DEVOPS_ACCESS_TOKEN`: Add `AZURE_DEVOPS_ACCESS_TOKEN` as the `Name` and the Azure DevOps personal access token created above as the value.

+Steps to create the Codespace secret.
+Complete for secret noted above:

 - Navigate to the `Settings` tab in this repo
 - Find `Secrets` and click the down arrow
 - Click `Actions`
-    - Click `New Repository Secret` to create a new secret.
+- Click `New Repository Secret` to create a new secret
-    - Name the secret `AZDOPAT`
+- Name the secret as noted above
-    - Paste in the Azure DevOps PAT generated previously
+- Paste in the vale noted above
 - Click `Add Secret`

-2. Add Azure DevOps personal access token, project, and org to the CODESPACES **Secrets** tab.
-    - Navigate to the `Settings` tab in your repo
-    - Find `Secrets` and click the down arrow
-    - Click `Codespaces`
-    - Click `New Codespaces Secret` to create a new secret.
-    - Name the secret `AZDO_TOKEN`
-    - Paste in the Azure DevOps PAT generated previously
-    - Click `Add Secret`
-    - Click `New Codespaces Secret` to create another secret.
-    - Name the secret `AZDO_PROJECT`
-    - Type in the Azure DevOps project name.
-This should be `ValetBootstrap`
+## Azure DevOps project creation
-    - Click `Add Secret`
-    - Click `New Codespaces Secret` to create a new secret.
-    - Name the secret `AZDO_ORG`
-    - Type in the Azure DevOps organization name
-    - Click `Add Secret`

-3. Run the Actions workflow
+Run the Actions workflow:
 - CLick the `Actions` tab
 - Select the `Valet Bootstrap for Azure DevOps` action
 - Click `Run Workflow`
 - Input the Azure DevOps Organization name identified above
 - Input the Azure DevOps user name of the user that created the Azure DevOps PAT above.
 This will be an email address
 - Accept the default Azure DevOps project name or change it to one of your preference
+   - NOTE: The default project name is `ValetBootstrap`.
+This must be unique in your Azure DevOps Organization.
+If not, please choose a unique name.
 - Click `Run Workflow`
-    - Verify the workflow completed successfully
+- Verify the workflow completed successfully.
+If the workflow did not run successfully you will see a detailed error message.

 ### Example ###
 ![runaction](https://user-images.githubusercontent.com/26442605/167679930-9bdf6f4f-2e94-4145-aed3-8ee3e8e91d90.png)